-The short answer is yes but the trick to getting approved and borrowing the amount you need means having experience, a business plan and good security.
+The trick to getting approved for cafe finance and borrowing the amount you need means having experience, a business plan and good security.

 How much can I borrow?